 What Does .org Mean?
 Exploring Its History and Mission

 Embark on a digital journey with 1Byte, Cambodia’s premier cloud and hosting provider, as we unravel the mystery behind “What Does .org Mean?”
 In the dynamic realm of the internet, understanding the history and mission of this domain extension is key.
-Explore the significance of “.org” with us, discovering its evolution and the purpose it serves in the ever-expanding online landscape.
+Explore the significance of “.org” in the top-level domain list with us, discovering its evolution and the purpose it serves in the ever-expanding online landscape.
 Join 1Byte in demystifying the story behind “.org,” as we delve into its roots and the impactful role it plays in connecting organizations with a shared mission.
 Whether you’re a tech enthusiast or a curious netizen, this exploration promises insights into the heart of the digital domain.

 Understanding .org is paramount in navigating the vast online landscape.
 In this section, we’ll unravel the layers behind “What Does .org Mean?” and explore its history and mission.

 Definition and origin of .org

 What does .org mean exactly?
 The “.org” domain extension stands for “organization,” emphasizing a website’s affiliation with non-profit entities, communities, and mission-driven groups.

 The origin of .org dates back to the early days of the internet.
 It was introduced in 1985 as one of the original top-level domains (TLDs) established to categorize websites based on their purpose.
 The intent behind .org was to designate a space exclusively for organizations that aimed to make a positive impact on society.

 Since its inception, .org has evolved into a symbol of trust and credibility.
 Websites bearing this extension often represent entities focused on social causes, education, and humanitarian efforts.
 This deliberate categorization assists users in quickly identifying and connecting with organizations aligned with their interests.